 Comparison with similar transactions:

-- Data Needed: Research recent transactions of similar companies and their sales multiples.
+- Data needed: Research recent transactions of similar companies and their sales multiples.

 Analysis of comparable listed companies:

-- Data Needed: Collect financial ratios from comparable listed companies.
+- Data needed: Collect financial ratios from comparable listed companies.

 Case studies: application of evaluation methods